desalvo/puppet-cvmfs/README.md

 This module is intended to be used to manage CVMFS customizations.
 CVMFS is an HTTP based filesystem, part of the [CernVM](http://cernvm.cern.ch) project.
-Currently only the client customizations are supported.
+Both the client and server setups are supported.
+The server setup need a recent kernel (>= 4.2.0) to work properly via OverlayFS.
+The kernel-ml series from elrepo is available for both el6 and el7.

 Usage
 -----

-### Example
+### Client example

 This is a simple example to add the atlas and sft CERN repositories, using a quota limit of 10 GB for the cache size and a local squid proxy mysquid.example.com.
 The module will use the current defaults: